Compare Lowest Home Mortgage Rates How Much Could You Save…

-Rate Forecast: Are Lower Mortgage Rates Ahead?
+Rate Forecast: Are Lower or Higher Mortgage Rates Ahead?

 Will Mortgage Rates go Down?
 1, 5 and 30 year mortgage rates are dropping.
 And with oil prices rocketing today, inflation is an issue, the Fed is likely to lower lending rates them further.
 Good time to refinance your mortgage.
 Many in California have because mortgage payments have had a dramatic decrease there.

 With or without economic news events, the trend for 2020 is for even lower rates (see mortgage rate forecast chart below).
 Yet, some experts believe rates will likely fall further, perhaps below 3.3%.
 It’s all about cheap money supply.
 There’s lots of money but no demand (home buying, etc.) to support inflation.

 Why?
 It’s due to these interest rate suppressing factors:

 - persistent trade issues between the US and China

 - oil producing region wars and terrorist attacks

 - a strong US dollar

 - lower economic growth